Donate

 Leaving some local goodies, homemade cakes or bread and perhaps some eggs etc. for guests to enjoy during their stay is a lovely welcoming touch.
 However, could it mean that you need to register as a food business?

-The general requirement to register a food business currently resides in retained EU regulations (http://www.legislation.gov.uk/eur/2004/852/article/6) which states:
+The general requirement to register a food business is currently governed by the retained EU regulation which states:

-“every food business operator shall notify the appropriate competent authority, in the manner that the latter requires, of each establishment under its control that carries out any of the stages of production, processing and distribution of food, with a view to the registration of each such establishment.”
+• ‘every food business operator shall notify the appropriate competent authority, in the manner that the latter requires, of each establishment under its control that carries out any of the stages of production, processing and distribution of food, with a view to the registration of each such ’

 • A B&B should be registered as a food business

-It is worth checking with the Environmental Health Team at your Local Authority for a definitive s of your own business.
+It is always worth checking with the Environmental Health Team at your Local Authority for a definitive answer in terms of your own business.
+You will find them happy to help you.

 Disclaimer – Guidance Sheets are written by experienced Members of the ASSC and other experts.
 The information in the ‘Guidance Sheet’ is provided by the ASSC for use by Members in support of their own independent business decisions.
 It does not constitute advice or instruction for which the ASSC can be held liable in any way whatsoever.
 All Members and other readers remain responsible for the consequences of any decisions taken whether in the light of information gained from this Guidance Sheet or not.